 To ensure our logo is identifiable, we use the 'droplet' on backgrounds that are not solid white or blue, such as photographs or sections in a faculty colour.

-The droplet is a white shape whose curve is derived from the university seal.
-It improves the visibility of the logo, regardless of the background image or colour.
+The droplet is a white shape whose curve derives from the university seal.
+It improves the logo's visibility, regardless of the background image or colour.

 Shape and colour: The droplet is always white and has a fixed, curved shape.